mpkrass7/LPTHW/readme.md

-#Accidentally deleted the old readme file
+#Readme for LPTHW

-#LPTHW contains selected exercises from Zed Shaw's "Learn Python the Hard Way"
+LPTHW contains selected exercises from Zed Shaw's "Learn Python the Hard Way"